aitorzaldua/portfolio_brand/sections/section-projects.md

 order: 2
 ---
 <!-- Day to day I work as a front-end designer at [Bouvet](https://bouvet.no), but here's some of the stuff I've done personally recently. -->
-Digital Transformation is not about placing our organization in the cloud and handing over the control and destiny of our organization to the big techs.
+According to big companies, Digital Transformation is about handing over control of your organization to them and expecting their business decisions to be good for you.
+This is not correct.
+There are other ways.
-Digital Transformation is about implementing the latest solutions that will enable us to drive our company to success.
 Do you have an idea?
-We can help you assess your needs, create a technical concept and prototype implementation.
-We offer a wide range of development services within the Blockchain ecosystem and help you choose the best option for your project:
+We can help you assess your needs, choose the right technology and create an implementation of it.
+We offer a wide range of development services within the Blockchain Ecosystem to help you choose the best option for your project.